rickythewriter/sunco-shoes/README.md

       npm install
       ```

-4. In a terminal, run the mock server.
+4. In a terminal, run the mock server, within the repository directory.

    ```bash
    npx json-server -p 4200 --watch db.json
    ```

-5. In a separate terminal, run the React app.
+5. In a separate terminal, run the React app, within the repository directory.

    ```bash
    npm start